“I Killed Your Contract”. Your Guide to Smart Contract Security

 Compound Finance, the Ethereum-based lending and borrowing protocol, comes second (or second-worst) in this ranking.
 On September 30, 2021, the protocol paid out large sums in its native cryptocurrency COMP to some users who took advantage of a flaw in the protocol's smart contract, draining $147 million.

-It's worth mentioning Cream Finance, a multi-chain lending protocol, which suffered an attack in late October 2021 that wiped out $130 million from its Ethereum-based liquidity.
+It's worth mentioning Cream Finance, a multi-chain lending protocol, suffered an attack in late October 2021 that wiped out $130 million from its Ethereum-based liquidity.
 And sadly, the list goes on.

 Ethereum Smart Contracts: the Background